Polish Language Lessons in Cazale Haiti

 Background Information.
 Why are there people of Polish descent in Cazale?

-I have written in detail about this in my first Haiti article entitled Polish Soldiers in Haiti and their legacy.
-During 1802 and 1803, Napoleon Bonaparte sent approximately 5,000 Polish Legion troops to the French colony of Saint-Domingue (today known as Haiti) to assist French forces in quelling the insurrection of Black slaves against the French colonisers.
-Some Polish soldiers switched sides and faught on the side of the Black revolutionaries.
+I have written in detail about this in my first article on Haiti, entitled “Polish Soldiers in Haiti and Their Legacy.”
+During 1802 and 1803, Napoleon Bonaparte sent approximately 5,000 Polish Legion troops to the French colony of Saint-Domingue (now known as Haiti) to assist French forces in quelling the insurrection of enslaved Black people against the French colonisers.
+Some Polish soldiers defected and fought alongside the Black revolutionaries.

 After the revolution was won in 1804, the 500 or so Polish soldiers remaining on the island (the remainder had died in battle and through tropical diseases) had their rights enshrined by Article 13 of the constitution of independent Haiti.
 While 175 Poles decided to leave Haiti for Poland, the remainder stayed on the island, married Haitian women and worked the land.

 As mentioned in my first article about Haiti, through assimilation, the Polish language would have most likely died a natural death quite quickly.
-In the immediate period after settlement, the first generation of Poles would very likely have become bilingual in Haitian Creole and Polish.
+In the immediate period after settlement, the first generation of Poles would likely have become bilingual in Haitian Creole and Polish.
 No one in Haiti speaks Polish as a first language.

 Why is there great interest in learning Polish by contemporary Cazaliens?

 The main area of Polish settlement was Cazale.
-Other areas of Polish settlement on the island included Fond Blanc, Fond des Blancs, Port Salut and Gri Gri.
+Other regions of Polish settlement on the island included Fond BlancFond des Blancs, Port-Salut, and Gri-Gri.
 The descendants of the Polish legionnaires are very aware and fiercely proud of their Polish heritage.

 How you can help fund the school and Polish language lessons in Cazale

-In the full length video you can listen to Derismont Roobens outlining the funding issues that the school faces – and this is where you can help the Repairer of the Breaches School.
+In the full-length video, you can listen to Derismont Roobens outlining the funding issues that the school faces – and this is where you can help the Repairer of the Breaches School.

 On the PayPal payment page, you can choose from the following options on how you would like your donation to be used:

-- Teacher Support
+• Teacher Support

-- Vocational School Sponsorship
+• Vocational School Sponsorship

-- Vocational School Supplies
+• Vocational School Supplies

 Your donation, however great or small, will be invaluable in helping the school and children with their learning.